Esri/ogc-crs-wkt-parser/README.md

 ### Introduction

-This package contains sample code for a library that implements the DRAFT OGC WKT specification titled "Geographic information - Well known text for coordinate reference systems" (referred to as the WKT-SPEC).
+This package contains sample code for a library that implements the OGC WKT specification titled "Geographic information - Well known text for coordinate reference systems" (referred to as the WKT-SPEC).
 This specification is for defining a Well-Known-Text (WKT) syntax